italia/developers.italia.it/en/legal-notice.md

 * promotion or support of illegal activities, that infringe copyright or rights of third parties.

-For those who repeatedly violate these conditions, those contained in the policy of the tools adopted or in any case endangers the security of systems, the Department reserves the right to use the ban or block (when possible after a first warning) to prevent further interventions, and to report the user to the managers of the platform and possibly to the police.
+Department reserves the right to use the ban or block users who repeatedly violate these conditions (when possible after a first warning), and to report the user to the social media platform and possibly to the police.